Complete Beginner's Guide on How to Learn UI Design

-Practicing design is the best way to learn UI design.
-Keep practicing, work through prons and cons, and modify again and again.
+Practice is the best way to learn UI design.
+Keep practicing, work through ups and downs, and modify again and again.
 You will improve your UI design skills with time and patience.
 Here are three suggestions to help you.

-Now mobile phone theme design, App skin design, all kinds of games are everywhere, and they are a great place to practice and challenge yourself.
-Who knows, you might win!
+Competitions for mobile phone theme designs, app skin designs, and all kinds of games are everywhere, and they are a great way to practice and challenge yourself.
+Who knows, you might even win!

-Not only will contract work provide you real income, it will cultivate your abilities and skills.
-Not only that, it can help build your portfolio and help you land a full-time gig.
+Not only will contract work give you real income, but it will also cultivate your abilities and skills.
+Plus, it can help build your portfolio and help you land a full-time gig.

-Disciplining yourself to practice will help you when you are hired full-time, whether in a small or big company.
-Learning new skills and fine-tuning your technique is essential to remaining marketable and life-long learning and practice will ensure you keep up with your skills.
+Disciplining yourself to practice on your own regularly will help you when you are hired full-time, whether in a small or big company.
+Learning new skills and fine-tuning your technique is essential to remain marketable.
+Life-long learning and practice will ensure you keep your skills up-to-date.

 Now, it's not hard to answer all the questions I presented at the beginning of this article.
 However, everyone has a different strategy on how to learn UI design.
 You can take my experience as a springboard, and I hope that you get some inspiration at the very least.